Alanas-J/Games-Engines-1-Project/README.md

 # Proposal submitted earlier can go here:

-The initial proposal file submitted was, this was deviated from with emailed permission:
+The initial proposal file submitted was the following, this was deviated from with emailed permission:

 ```
 Proposal -